 Subscriber

 Subscriber is the application that retrieves the message from the broker.
-They register interest in particular queues or topics/ stations of interest and receive a notification when a new message is available.
+They register interest in particular topics/stations of interest and receive a notification when one message is available.

 Queues, Topics, or Stations

+Message brokers often rely on an element known as a message queue to provide reliable message storage and secure delivery.
 A queue is a data structure that acts as the message buffer for temporary storage until the consumer is ready to consume them.
 Messages can be ordered in a FIFO manner so that the consumer processes them in a certain order.
 A queue is a common implementation in a broker like RabbitMQ.
 With tools like Kafka and Memphis, we have topics and stations respectively.
 The broadcast mechanism of a queue involves one-to-many communication between the publisher and subscribers.
-Having a queue or topic in a message broker has various benefits:
+The advantages of using message brokers include the following benefits:

-- It guarantees flexible asynchronous communication between the sender and the receiver.
+• It guarantees flexible async communication between the sender and the receiver.
 A producer can push messages to the queue while the consumer can process them at its own pace.

 Router

-Routing is the mechanism by which messages are directed from publishers to subscribers via topics or queue endpoints based on routing rules.
-The routing rules that determine deliveries may include Headers or dynamic filtering based on message content.
-The broker may give functionality to configure routing rules and create/ delete topics.
+Routing is the mechanism by which messages are directed from publishers to subscribers via topics based on rules.
+The rules that determine deliveries may include Headers or dynamic filtering based on message content.
+The broker may give functionality to configure rules and create/ delete topics.

 Protocol Adapter